-THE ICELANDIC ECONOMY15
+THE ICELANDIC ECONOMY25

 The Icelandic economy is small.
-In terms of Gross Domestic Product ("GDP"), it is the smallest economy within the OECD with a total GDP of ISK 2,966 billion in 201916.
-The population is also small, numbering just over 364,000, as at the end of 2019.
-According to World Bank data, GDP per capita, measured in terms of purchasing power parities, amounted to USD 57,300 in 2018, which is in the top twenty of the highest in the world17.
+In terms of Gross Domestic Product ("GDP"), it is the smallest economy within the OECD with a total GDP of ISK 3,233 billion in 202126.
+The population is also small, numbering just under 369,000, as at the end of 202127.
+According to World Bank data, GDP per capita, measured in terms of purchasing power parities, amounted to USD 55,200 in 2020, which is in the top twenty of the highest in the world.28

 Historically, economic prosperity in Iceland has been built largely on abundant marine and energy resources, with investment and services as the main drivers of economic growth.
 Exports of services, driven by a booming tourist sector, are an increasingly important source of export revenues.
-In 2019, services accounted for 52 per cent. of total export revenues, while exports of marine products accounted for 18 per cent. and exports of aluminium and aluminium products accounted for 16 per cent18.
+In 2021, services accounted for 38 per cent. of total export revenues, while exports of marine products accounted for 24 per cent. and exports of aluminium and aluminium products accounted for 23 per cent.

 In 2008, the Icelandic economy entered into a deep recession after a five-year period of robust but unsustainable economic growth.
 The growth was initially spurred by investments in the aluminium and power sectors, followed by the rapid growth of the banking sector accompanied by a credit boom, sustained by easy access to global credit.
 The growth soon became increasingly imbalanced which was reflected in a rapidly growing current account ("CA") deficit and mounting inflationary pressures.
 The recession was triggered by a twin currency and banking crisis in autumn 2008.
-Domestic demand contracted by nearly 27 per cent. from its peak in 2007 to its trough in 2010^{19} .
+Domestic demand contracted by nearly 27 per cent. from its peak in 2007 to its trough in 201030.

-After a period of austerity measures and restructuring of the financial sector, growth resumed in 2011 as GDP grew by 1.9 per cent.; in 2012, growth continued at 1.3 per cent20.
-Unemployment was 7.5 per cent. in April 2020 and additional 10.3 per cent due to furloughed workers due to COVID-1921.
+After a period of austerity measures and restructuring of the financial sector, growth resumed in 2011 as GDP grew by 1.8 per cent. in 2012, growth continued at 1.1 per cent31.
+Unemployment was 5.2 per cent. in January 202232.
+The exchange rate of the ISK has stabilised significantly after losing almost 50 per cent. of its value against the euro from January 2008 to November 2009.
+At the end of February 2022, the ISK had appreciated by 32 per cent. since its lowest level in November 200933.

-The trade account surplus measured 4.7 per cent. of GDP in 2019 and the current account surplus was 5.8 per cent. of GDP22.
-In 2019, the current account surplus measured ISK 172 billion compared to ISK 85 billion in 2018.
-The trade account surplus measured ISK 140 billion in 2019 compared to ISK 84 billion in 201823.
+The trade account deficit measured 2.10 per cent. of GDP in 2020 and the current account deficit was 2.8 per cent. of GDP34.
+In 2021, the current account surplus measured ISK 90 billion compared to ISK 24 billion surplus in 2020.
+The trade account deficit measured ISK 69 billion in 2021 compared to ISK 22 billion surplus in 202035.
+Annual CPI inflation in February 2022 measured 6.2 per cent., well above to the 2.5 per cent. inflation target of the Central Bank.

-Annual CPI inflation in May 2020 measured 2.6 per cent., close to the 2.5 per cent. inflation target of the Central Bank.
-The IMF projects a sharp contraction in GDP of 7.2 per cent in 2020 due to the effects of the global COVID-19 pandemic and that GDP will grow by 6.0 per cent. in 2021.
-Consumer prices are projected to increase by 2.3 per cent. in 2020 and 2.5 per cent. in 2021.
-The current account balance is projected to be in 2.1 per cent. surplus in 2020 and 3.4 per cent. surplus in 2021.
-Unemployment is projected to increase to 8.0 per cent. in 2020 and come down to 7.0 per cent. in 202124.
+The IMF projects an increase in GDP of 4.1 per cent. in 2022 and 3,7 per cent. in 2023.
+Consumer prices are projected to increase by 5.3 per cent. in 2022 and 3.4 per cent. in 2023.
+The current account balance is projected to be in 1.2 per cent. surplus in 2022 and 1.6 per cent. surplus in 2023.
+Unemployment is projected to be 4.0 per cent. in 2022 and 202336.